ysekig/GPMsDB-tk/README.md

 * protein_hit: number of hits with all proteins predicted for reference genome
 * ribosomal_hit: number of hits with ribosomal proteins predicted for reference genome
 * score: matching value calculated for reference genome (higher better matching)
-* probability ("p-value"): the frequency of appearance of a given score inferred based on scores from 100 randomely selected reference genomes
+* probability value: the frequency of appearance of a given score inferred based on scores from 100 randomely selected reference genomes
 * likelihood(%): likelihood of correct identification (empirical, based on ribosomal_hit and probability.
 * ncbi_name: NCBI oraganism name (genus/species) for reference genome
 * ncbi_strain: NCBI strain name for reference genome